kammitama5/kammitama5.github.io/_posts/2018-2-5-Monday-February-5th.md

 <img src="/images/wsc18/w_024.png" width="500">

+- Yup, that middle part is for opening beer!
+That's for *after* all the work is done! :D

 ## So, in all
 - A wonderful time!
 I met so many wonderful people! :D
 - I also bought a water-proof vest!
 I got one of the last, as they ran out!